 Benefit from the scalability of the cloud services running in the backend.

 Increase the autonomy of the teams building the solution.
 Each team oversees functional domains and drives the evolution of their components.
-Since the functional domains do not overlap, each team can innovate at its own pace.
+Since the functional domains don't overlap, each team can innovate at its own pace.
 Also, since the codebases of the services are independent, the CI/CD pipeline for the entire solution is simplified.

 Build the inter-services communication and coordination mechanism required by the distribution of functionalities across microservices.
 The solution described in this document uses Azure Cache for Redis to accomplish this task.